It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 - new vocabulary

 - asking and answering questions

-My kids have done this experiment so many times, yet they never get bored of it.
+My kids did this experiment so many times, yet they never get bored of it.

-They are fascinated by the fact that adding vinegar to the water and baking soda mixture can cause and “eruption”.
+They were fascinated by the fact that adding vinegar to the water and baking soda mixture can cause an “eruption”.

 Simply place an egg (raw, in the shell) into a clear glass or jar and cover it with vinegar.

 You can add some food color at this point if you chose.